terminusdb/terminuscms-docs/how-to/use-the-clients/javascript-client/connect-to-javascript-client.md

 *How to connect to TerminusDB and TerminusCMS using the JavaScript Client*

-First, you should install the JavaScript Client.
-See here for [install instructions](/..)
+Ensure you have installed the JavaScript Client.
+See here for [installation instructions](/..)

 ## Connecting with the JavaScript Client